tts-tcq-2024/conclusive-in-cpp-AnkitRawat1710/TestCases.md

 | TC27 | Test Invalid CoolingType for Breach Classifier Factory | Invalid CoolingType (-1) | Throws std::invalid_argument exception | To confirm the breach classifier factory correctly throws an exception on an invalid CoolingType. |
 | TC28 | Test Invalid AlertTarget for Alert Factory | Invalid AlertTarget (-1) | Throws std::invalid_argument exception | To verify the alert factory throws an exception on invalid AlertTarget input. |

-These rationales clarify why each test is essential to cover boundary conditions, expected behaviors, and error handling comprehensively.